yferras/javartint/README.md

 ## Core

+At the core are the classes and interfaces of high level.
+There are also utility classes.

 ### Main concepts

+#### Algorithm

-*Algorithm*: is an abstraction of the concept and the basis of all the algorithms implemented in derived libraries.
+*Algorithm*, is an abstraction of the concept and the basis of all the algorithms implemented in derived libraries.

+#### Solution

-*Solution*: this is the result that should return an algorithm at the end of its execution.
+This is the result that should return an algorithm at the end of its execution.

+#### Constraint

-*Constraint*: is a condition that is imposed upon the algorithm to stop or continue its execution.
+A condition that is imposed upon the algorithm to stop or continue its execution.
+For example, an algorithm's execution can be restricted by the execution time, number of iterations or any other parameter.

+#### Function

+*Function (Math)*: a relationship or expression involving one or more variables.

-## Genetic and Evotulionary Algorithms
+## Genetic and Evotulionary Algorithms (GEA)

 ### Main concepts

+#### Gen

-*Gen*: is the basic unit that stores information.
+Is the basic unit that stores information.

+#### Genome

-*Genome*: is a biological specialization of the solution; the information represented by this solution is somehow encoded in a set of genes.
+Biological specialization of the solution; the information represented by this solution is somehow encoded in a set of genes.

+#### Crossing

-*Crossing*: is the process in which two or more genomes provide your information to be combined and get new individuals (offspring) with new features.
+The process in which two or more genomes provide your information to be combined and get new individuals (offspring) with new features.

+#### Mutation

-*Mutation*: is the process by which the information of an individual (genome) is altered to modify its features.
+The process by which the information of an individual (genome) is altered to modify its features.

+#### Selection

-*Selection*: is the process by which certain individuals (genomes) are selected to fulfill any role.
+The process by which certain individuals (genomes) are selected to fulfill any role.